tecrodrigocastro/filakit/README.md

 - `app/Providers/Filament/AppPanelProvider.php`
 - `app/Providers/Filament/PublicPanelProvider.php`

+Alternatively, these settings are also consolidated in the `config/filakit.php` file for easier management.

 ### Themes and Colors

-Each panel can have its own color scheme, which can be easily modified in the corresponding Provider files.
+Each panel can have its own color scheme, which can be easily modified in the corresponding Provider files or in the `filakit.php` configuration file.

+### Configuration File

+The `config/filakit.php` file centralizes the configuration of the starter kit, including:

+- Panel routes
+- Middleware for each panel
+- Branding options (logo, colors)
+- Authentication guards

 ## Resources